 Aircraft weight information is stored in a data structure that follows SAWE RP8A Group Weight Statement format (ref.
-25), as outlined in table 3.
+18), as outlined in table 2.
 The asterisks designate extensions of RP8A.
 There are 2 or 3 additional levels in the data structure for some weight groups, based on the weight breakdown for parametric estimation.

-For each weight group, fixed (input) weights can be specified or weight increments dW added to the results of the parametric weight model.
-The parametric weight model includes technology factors χ .
-Thus typically a component or element weight is obtained from $W = \chi W{\rm model} + dW$.
-Weight of individual elements in a group can be fixed by using dW and setting the corresponding technology factor $\chi = 0$.
-With $\chi \neq 0$, the increment dW can account for something not included in the parametric model.
+For each weight group, fixed (input) weights can be specified or weight increments added to the results of the parametric weight model.
+The parametric weight model includes technology factors.
+Weights of individual elements in a group can be fixed by setting the corresponding technology factor to zero.

-The vibration control weight can be input, or specified as a fraction of weight empty: $W{\rm vib} = f{\rm vib}W_E$.
-The contingency weight can be input, or specified as a fraction of weight empty: $W{\rm cont} = f{\rm cont}W_E$.
-However, if the weight empty is input, then the contingency weight is adjusted so W_E equals the required value.
+The vibration control weight can be input, or specified as a fraction of weight empty: $W{vib} = f{vib}W_E$ .
+The contingency weight can be input, or specified as a fraction of weight empty: $W{cont} = f{cont}W_E$ .
+However, if the weight empty is input, then the contingency weight is adjusted so $W_E$ equals the required value.